This is a sponsored post on behalf of Craftey.com all thoughts and opinions are my own!

 Supplies for your DIY Dry Erase Calendar

-FREE Cut Files for the Cricut (they’re at the bottom of the post!)
+- Cricut Cut Files (FREE at the bottom of this post)

 Okay first things first… it’s time to pick your vinyl colors!
 I decided to make my little dry erase board bright and cheerful and picked a few pinks and a seafoamy/minty green for the leaves on my little flowers.